Ah, Instagram hashtags.

 Create your own hashtag

 Successful hashtags don’t have to already exist.
-A contest, challenge, giveaway or really any type of campaign can be tied together with a unique hashtag.
+You can tie together a contest, challenge, giveaway or really any type of campaign with a unique hashtag.

 Don’t expect every campaign to go viral to that level, but do keep in mind that you want to give Instagrammers a compelling reason to participate (and use your hashtag).

-Of course, this can extend to a standing brand hashtag that can be used long term.
+Of course, this can extend to a standing brand hashtag that you can use long-term.
 It can be the name of your brand or maybe a clever twist on your brand name.
 Either way, it just needs to make sense for your audience to potentially pick up on it and use it as well.
 (Just be sure to follow your own brand hashtag to keep an eye on what happens with it.)

 Avoid using banned, irrelevant or spammy hashtags